 Governance of Hood College’s housing system is shared among the residential students, building staff, and college administration.
 Students play a significant role in creating a unique community atmosphere in each living environment and participate in the development of policy through the Office of Residence Life and student governance bodies .

 Early in the fall, each of the five residence halls elect from its residents a president and vice-president.
 Working with the resident assistants and assistant directors of the building, they play an active role in advocating residential student concerns and providing some building activities.

 Residential Advisory Cabinet serves as the student governance body for the residential system as a whole.
 The chairperson of this group is elected at the end of spring for the coming academic year.
 The remainder of the group consists of the president and vice-president of each building.

 Student Staff Positions

 A number of student-staff positions within the Office of Residence Life are available.
 These positions provide students the opportunity to gain valuable job and leadership skills.
-Interested students are encouraged to speak with area coordinators or current resident assistants to learn more about these roles.
+Interested students are encouraged to speak with assistant directors or current resident assistants to learn more about these roles.
 For most positions, an application process occurs each spring and is publicized campus-wide.
 During this process, staff is selected for the following year.

-Twenty-two resident assistants (RAs), including five Head RAs, are employed in the five residence halls.
+Twenty-six resident assistants (RAs), including six Head RAs, are employed in the six residence halls.
 While each RA is responsible for a specific floor or area, all RAs work as a team to serve the larger student community.
 RAs are available to students who have personal or academic concerns, are having problems with their roommates or just need a helpful listening ear for advice, guidance or referral.
 RAs also plan programs, disseminate information and work to build a positive community in the residence halls by enforcing behavioral expectations.
 RAs serve in a duty rotation within their assigned building each evening.
 Each RA reports to one of the three area coordinators.